k-bigboss99/CPML/README.md

 - Dataset Pre-Processing
     - Benchmark Datasets: FF++, Celeb-DF, DFD
-    - For benchmark dataset, follow the preprocessing step of SSDG to detect and align the faces using [MTCNN](https://github.com/YYuanAnyVision/mxnet_mtcnn_face_detection).
+    - For the benchmark dataset, follow the preprocessing step of SSDG to detect and align the faces using [MTCNN](https://github.com/YYuanAnyVision/mxnet_mtcnn_face_detection).
     - For each video, we sample 160 frames (30fps) to ensure an adequate amount of rPPG signals for analysis.
     - Input the sample frames into MTCNN to detect, align and crop the images.
 Save the frames into Deepfake_dataset/FF++/ with the following directory structure:
     ```